narze/second-brain/Why I use Arc Browser.md

   - Show / hide sidebar
 - Dev Mode
 - Command bar instead of url bar
+  - Be able to switch to any tabs with text search
 - etc.

 Improvements I want to see: